Every public relations campaign can benefit from using the best social media management tools.

 This intuitive platform offers a variety of different approaches to content creation.

-You can create and schedule a post for one-time-only use or Meet Edgar will continue to post evergreen content (with just a few small tweaks) repeatedly at appropriate intervals until you decide it’s no longer relevant.
+You can create and schedule a post for one-time-only use or Meet Edgar will continue to post evergreen content.
+With just a few small tweaks, you can repost content at appropriate intervals until you decide it’s no longer relevant.

 With RSS feed and content curation tools, you can set Meet Edgar up and then watch as a mix of content is sent out on your feeds.